-The program has been in operation since 8 years and has helped at least 500 feral cats.
+The program has been in operation over 8 years and has helped over 600 feral cats.

-In 2014 alone we had over 100 cats enter our TNR program.
+In 2016 alone we had approximately 150 cats enter our TNR program.
 Since our organization has become more known in the community, the request for TNR has increased by 30%.
-A single TNR cat can cost our society approximately $180 for medical expenses (not inclusive of food, utilities, or other related costs) and this cost is reflected appropriately in our budget.
+A single TNR cat can cost our society approximately $200 for medical expenses (not inclusive of food, utilities, or other related costs) and this cost is reflected appropriately in our budget.